 In general frozen shoulder is a self-limiting condition but occasionally requires more interventional treatments.
 Occasionally a manipulation under general anaesthetic can improve range of motion, however for very treatment resistant cases surgery may be required to help release the joint and allow movement.
 In this situation, the use of arthroscopic (key-hole) surgery to release the shoulder capsule and allow more range of movement.
 Generally this type of treatment is only offered once more conservative measures have been tried and failed.

-If you are experiencing a stiff and sore shoulder, make an appointment with Dr Radic to discuss your treatment options.
+If you are experiencing a stiff and sore shoulder, please make an appointment to discuss your treatment options.